The Fund

 Culture Program Manager

-The Cultural Healing and Wellness for Indigenous Women is a 12-month program starting September 2023.
-The objective of the program is to:
+The Cultural Healing and Wellness for Indigenous Women is an ongoing program to:

 The women will participate in cultural programming to develop competencies in three areas: